SmallSatGasTeam/CubeWorks/docs/Electrical_notes.md

 The Sun sensors have almost the exact same circuit as the UV sensor, except that they are tuned so that the max amount of sunlight the sensor can read corresponds to just below 3.3V in the circuit.

 ## EPS
-Command 1 will give u the battery voltage from the EPS as a 12 bit number (0-4096).
+Command 1 will give the battery voltage from the EPS as a 12 bit number (0-4096).
 Multiply this by 0.0023394775 to get the voltage.
 The raw battery bus should read between 3.5 - 4.12 V